rooseveltframework/express-html-validator/README.md

   res.sendFile(__dirname + '/index.html');
 })
 ```
-You can also run the validator on arbitrary strings outide of the Express context:
+You can also run the validator on arbitrary strings outide of the Express context (example in CommonJS):

 ```js
 const config = {}